 For two days I waited for the reply, every possible connotation of the reply went through my head, from total acceptance to exile.

-Basically the letter said; “Kevin, this has come as quite a shock, but, you are my son and I’ll love you whatever you do.”
+Basically the letter said; “,This has come as quite a shock, but, you are my son and I’ll love you whatever you do.”

 About six months later I was at Dad’s house for a dinner to celebrate the fact that he had been given a medal for donating his 50th pint of blood.

-As we all sat around the table chatting and eating, my Dad suddenly asked, “Kevin do you give blood?”
+As we all sat around the table chatting and eating, my Dad suddenly asked, “Do you give blood?”

 I replied that “as a practicing homosexual it was illegal for me to give blood or carry a donor card”.